 - 2 lbs. ground chicken (don't use ground chicken breast, it will be too dry.
 Choose the package that says ground chicken, as this will also include dark meat).

-- 1 cup gluten free Italian style breadcrumbs (I use the Aleia's brand), plus extra for sprinkling on top
+- 1 cup gluten free panko style breadcrumbs (I use the Aleia's brand), plus extra for sprinkling on top

 - 1 large egg, beaten